Friday Fuse: Part 4- Top Trends Retailers Must Embrace 2022: The Supply Chain

-If you missed the first three installments of “Top Trends Retails Must Embrace in 2022,” check them out here
+If you missed the first three installments of “Top Trends Retailers Must Embrace in 2022,” check them out here

-It’s no surprise that as we’ve focused on retail trends for 2022, we’ve also often highlighted the post-Covid world and the permanent changes we are seeing in all levels of Retail.
+It’s no surprise that as we’ve focused on retail trends for 2022, we’ve also highlighted the post-Covid world.
+As well as the permanent changes we are seeing in all levels of Retail.
 In fact, it seems like it’s all we’ve talked about since March of 2020.
 So, it’s no surprise that the final trends that all retailers must embrace focus on one of the most impacted pieces of any business: supply chain.

 But the supply chain industry hasn’t thrown in the towel yet.
-They’ve taken every pain point in stride and worked endlessly to come up with solutions for the now and for the future:
+They’ve continued to take forward strides and have worked endlessly to come up with solutions.
+All for a functioning world of social commerce:

 Not Your Father’s Retail Fulfillment Center